 Tactics, tactics, tactics

-So, it’s the day after you’ve received your bootcamp cert and your Inbox is filling up with offers from the top big tech firms and startups with great base salaries, bonuses and stock! and you’re wondering how on earth you’re going to find a job.
+So, it’s the day after you’ve received your bootcamp cert and your inbox is filling up with offers from the top big tech firms and startups with great base salaries, bonuses and stock!
+Ah, if only.
+You’re wondering how on earth you’re going to find a job.

-I’ll assume your bootcamp had a career week and has helped you put together a resume and a portfolio site, perhaps also introducing you to companies in their network who have hired alumni in the past.
-That’s all good stuff.
-But now I’m going to give you a whole load more work to do.
-I’m going to teach you to think like a recruiter because you need to go out into the market and hunt for that job for yourself.
+Perhaps your bootcamp had a career week and has helped you put together a resume and a portfolio site, possibly also introducing you to companies in their network who have hired alumni in the past.
+That’s all good.
+But now I’m going to give you a whole lot more work to do.
+I’ll teach you to think like a recruiter because you need to go out into the market and hunt for that job for yourself.

-Your new mantra is “network, network, network” (don’t worry, introverts, it’s easier than it sounds!)
+Your new mantra is network, network, network.
+And don’t worry, introverts, it’s easier than it sounds.

 Recruiting Agencies